Top 12 Questions to Ask your Home Structural Engineer [Updated 2025]

 All structural engineering firms have a slightly different process, but there are a few big picture procedures that are similar throughout the industry.

-- Analysis/Calculations: When the structural engineer returns to the office, they will perform an analysis of their findings.
+• Analysis/Calculations: When the structural engineer returns to the office, they will perform an analysis of their findings.
 They may also need to examine blueprints, perform complex calculations, or research specific building products required in the work scope.
 This is where a majority of the work takes place.
-Even though the engineer may only be onsite for a brief time, it is common for them to spend hours analyzing the project before finalizing the outcome.
+Even though the engineer may only be onsite for a brief time, it is common for them to spend hours analyzing the project at hand before finalizing the outcome.

 7. What does a structural engineer’s report cover?